-Use small amounts of healthy fats, such as peanut, sesame or canola oils, olive or canola spread, unsalted nuts, seeds and avocado.
+Use small amounts of healthy fats, such as olive or canola oils and spreads, unsalted nuts, seeds and avocado.

 Limit the amount of saturated fat you eat by choosing lean meats, skinless chicken and low-fat dairy foods.
-Limit coconut milk/cream. butter and creams.
+Limit butter, ghee, cream, sour cream and coconut milk/cream.

 Avoid takeaways and processed foods high in saturated fats such as pastries, packaged biscuits, savoury snacks, chocolates and processed meats.
-If eaten in large amounts, fats can cause extra weight gain, which can further increase insulin resistance.
+If eaten in large amounts, fats can cause extra weight gain, which can make gestational diabetes harder to manage.